The Role of Disruptive Peers on Student Outcomes

 Experimental Design

 We develop a survey experiment in which individuals are exposed to randomized scenarios of students being disruptive in the classroom.
-Participants are asked whether they think that the scenario of disruptive students they are exposed to could influence them in terms of performance, behavior, study and career choices.
+Participants are asked whether they think that the scenario of disruptive students they are exposed to could influence them in terms of study motivation, career aspirations, their science study readiness, and their career readiness.
+This lab-in-the field experiment targets high school students in Athens, Greece.

 Experimental Design Details